 Continental Beer Company

-I titled this page “Continental Beer Company and I fully realize that no one, not even the Continental Beer Company, calls it that.
-But I strive for consistency on these CT beer pages, and that is the name of the LLC that is responsible for their one beer, the 1757 gw beer.
+I titled this page “Continental Beer Company” and I fully realize that no one, not even the Continental Beer Company, calls it that.
+But I strive for consistency on these CT beer pages, and that is the name of the LLC that is responsible for their beers, the 1757 gw beer and the gw-IPA.
 And yes, the “gw” is lowercase, which is simply awful.

-Another awful thing is that I’m learning that some of these single-or-few-brew productions are required to have photoshopped websites.
-Now, gw’s is pretty good – see the pretty people here with appropriate fingers – just ignore the fact that everyone else is enjoying Corona bottles.
+Another awful thing how many of these contract label only productions have terribly photoshopped websites.
+See the pretty people above with appropriately photoshopped fingers?
+Not bad! – just ignore the fact that everyone in the background is enjoying Corona bottles.

-We’ve explored some other single-beer contracts from Connecticut, and they either have what they think is a one-note wonder beer or are just getting started slowly. gw is one of the one-note ideas and fortunately, their website spells it all out for us, so I don’t have to.
-You should read it… as it’s sort of fascinating.
-I’m also not quite sure who the interviewER was compared to the interviewEE (I suspect they were one and the same), but whatever.
+I’ve explored some other single-beer contracts from Connecticut, and they are usually cloaked in some level of mystery.
+In gw’s case, they have a little interview on their site.
+You should read it… though I’m not quite sure who the interviewER was compared to the interviewEE (I suspect they were one and the same), but whatever.

 So where did you come up with the idea for gw Beer?